nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       He currently lives in Canton, GA, has worked in Cardiovascular Medicine for the past 16 years and he is Certified Spanish Medical Interpreter.
 Other hobbies he enjoys are swimming and paddle boarding.
     image: /img/459744517_10159783067775755_5688533836209265303_n.jpg
+  - name: |
+      Steve Simonsen
+      Bike Coach
+    image: /img/2017-02-01-green-gobbler-race-pic.jpg
+    about: >-
+      Steve has been competing in triathlons and bicycling races for over 10 years.
+He's raced on- and off-road triathlons up to the 70.3 distance, and in bike events including road, TT, gravel, and mountain bike races.
+Steve is fascinated by the technological side of cycling and is forever tinkering with his bikes to eke out any additional advantage.

+      Steve has been part of ATC for five years, and is steadfast in believing Thursday Night Hill Repeats are the best workout out there.
+Outside of ATC Steve is a dad to two teens, husband, and a helluva engineer.
+  - name: |-
+      Sara Scott
+      Bike Coach
+    about: >-
+      Sara Scott is a USA Triathlon Level 1 Certified Coach, with a passion for helping individuals of all experience levels achieve their goals.
+Sara grew up playing soccer, tennis and golf, and started running as a way to socialize outside of work when she moved to Fort Worth, Texas after college.
+It was while on vacation in St Croix, she happened to witness the famous 70.3 race held there, and somehow found the audacity to register for the Chattanooga Olympic triathlon, though not owning a bike or having any idea how to actually train (or even swim).
+It was a delightful and harrowing experience, which she immediately decided that she would do it again the following year, and soon found herself at an Atlanta Triathlon Club Info Session.

+      Sara has completed five Ironman Distance races, including Challenge Roth, and dozens of Half, Olympic and Sprint distance events, and she did return to tackle that St Croix race.
+As an active member of the Atlanta Triathlon Club, she joined the coaching staff as a leader for outdoor long rides, managed club social events for a couple seasons, and also leads indoor cycling as an instructor at Energy Lab.

+      In addition to Level 1 USAT Coach, she also holds a 200-hour Yoga Teacher Training Certification.
+After 20+ years of innovation experience within the food & beverage industry, Sara has evolved from the corporate world and into her passion of coaching and lifelong learning.
+She is currently enrolled in Athlete-Specific Yoga Teacher Training, as is looking forward to completing her Health and Wellness Coaching certification training in 2021.
+Sara lives on the south side of Atlanta and also escapes to the North GA mountains as often as possible with her bikes, her husband Dusty & their hounds, Cooper & Banjo.
+    image: /img/37971821_10156387806949566_6490083205054464000_n.jpeg
   - about: More info coming soon!
     name: |-
       George Cone